-- 1. General Fund: This major fund is used to account for all revenues and expenditures applicable to the general operations of the Clerk that are not required either legally or by GAAP to be accounted for in another fund. - Special Revenue Fund: This major fund is used to account for the proceeds of specific revenue sources requiring separate accounting because of legal or regulatory provisions or administrative action.
+- 1. General Fund: This major fund is used to account for all revenues and expenditures applicable to the general operations of the Clerk that are not required either legally or by GAAP to be accounted for in another fund.
+Appropriations from the Board of County Commissioners are included in this fund. - 2.
+Special Revenue Fund: This major fund is used to account for the proceeds of specific revenue sources requiring separate accounting because of legal or regulatory provisions or administrative action.
 The Clerk's special revenue fund consists of the following divisions: Public Records Modernization Trust Fund, Public Records Court Technology Trust Fund, Foreclosure Public Education Fund, and Court Operations Special Revenue Fund.
+State appropriations are included in this fund.

-The Public Records Modernization Trust Fund accounts for the collection of an additional service charge to be paid to the Clerk and to be deposited into the Public Records Modernization Trust Fund pursuant to Florida Statute 28.24(12)(d).
-This fund is restricted by the state of Florida and used exclusively for equipment and maintenance of equipment, personnel training, and technical assistance in modernizing the public records system of the Clerk's Office.
+The Public Records Modernization Trust Fund Division accounts for the collection of an additional service charge to be paid to the Clerk and to be deposited into the Public Records Modernization Trust Fund pursuant to Florida Statute 28.24(12)(d).
+Funds in this Division are restricted by the state of Florida and used exclusively for equipment and maintenance of equipment, personnel training, and technical assistance in modernizing the public records system of the Clerk's Office.

-The Public Records Court Technology Trust Fund accounts for the collection of an additional service charge pursuant to Florida Statute 28.24(12)(e)(1) to be retained by the Clerk.
-This fund is restricted by the state of Florida and used exclusively to operate and support an integrated computer system for the judicial agencies and to support the operations and management of the state court system.
+The Public Records Court Technology Trust Fund Division accounts for the collection of an additional service charge pursuant to Florida Statute 28.24(12)(e)(1) to be retained by the Clerk.
+Funds in this Division are restricted by the State of Florida and used exclusively to operate and support an integrated computer system for the judicial agencies and to support the operations and management of the state court system.

-The Foreclosure Public Education Fund accounts for the collection of a service charge pursuant to Florida Statute 45.035(2)(a) to be retained by the Clerk.
-The fund is held by the Clerk and may only be used for purposes of educating the public as to the rights of homeowners regarding foreclosure proceedings.
+The Foreclosure Public Education Fund Division accounts for the collection of a service charge pursuant to Florida Statute 45.035(2)(a) to be retained by the Clerk.
+Funds in this Division are held by the Clerk and may only be used for purposes of educating the public as to the rights of homeowners regarding foreclosure proceedings.

-The Court Operations Special Revenue Fund accounts for the costs related specifically to the operational, clerical, and administrative functions of the Clerk's court activities and the related revenues generated by those activities.
+The Court Operations Special Revenue Fund Division accounts for the costs related specifically to the operational, clerical, and administrative functions of the Clerk's court activities and the related revenues generated by those activities.
 The court-related functions that the Clerk may fund from filing fees, service charges, costs, and fines are restricted by the state of Florida pursuant to Florida Statute 28.35.